finos/FDC3/docs/api/ref/DesktopAgent.md

 Returns an `IntentResolution` object with a handle to the app that responded to the selected intent.

-If a target app for the intent cannot be found with the criteria provided, an `Error` with a string from the [`ResolveError`](Errors#resolveerror) enumeration is returned.
+If a target app for the intent cannot be found with the criteria provided or the user either closes the resolver UI or otherwise cancels resolution, an `Error` with a string from the [`ResolveError`](Errors#resolveerror) enumeration is returned.

 #### Example